The Perfect Cookie Cafe - by Mom Guest 1/7/10

 Thursday morning arrives early for us as we get up at 5am to finish packing the car, shower and exercise.
 On the road at 7am we arrive at 8am in time to get Land Hall ready for the big day.

 Cookie Cafe was just perfect.
 We started 8am to set up the tables, bring out the baking equipment, make up the lemonade, coffee, and hot water.
-At 8:30am the Ellen and Larry arrived.
+At 8:30am Ellen and Larry arrived.
 They have been coming regularly and are hard workers and such an asset.
-Both of them are retired New York City police officers and have a Plebe son at the Academy.
 Ellen started baking and Larry set up the tables, chairs and tablecloths.
-At 8:45am Betsy Carbone, a registered nurse, and mother of another Plebe son comes in to help us unwrap the boxes of cookies.
+At 8:45am Betsy Carbone, a registered nurse, and mother of a Plebe son comes in to help us unwrap the boxes of cookies.
 We catch up on the week's news and have lots of laughs while we work.
 At 10am Larry takes our orders for coffee, and we have a little break.
 By 11:30 we have at least 30-35 aluminum bins of cookies unwrapped, labeled and covered - all ready for the Midshipmen.

 Gene and I leave to pick up the lunch for the Band of Sisters girls at Delano.
 We drive to the chapel, and spend 1/2 hour rushing to put out the food and beverage and set up all the chairs we can find in the lower chapel lounge.
 The girls, half the girls on campus, come streaming in at noon.
 I love to hear them come in - all female voices, all talking and laughing together.
 Gene leaves and goes back to Land Hall to finish up, wait for students and start the relaxing music playing.